truecharts/public/charts/incubator/kometa/docs/installation_notes.md

 - Set `KOMETA_RUN` as **true** to run immediately, bypassing `KOMETA_TIMES`

-However disabling `KOMETA_RUN` will show the options to set a time for `KOMETA_TIME` with a comma-separated list in HH:MM format(ex: **06:00,18:00**) and `KOMETA_NO_COUNTDOWN` set to **true** to run without displaying a countdown to the next scheduled run
+However disabling `KOMETA_RUN` will show the options to set a time for `KOMETA_TIMES` with a comma-separated list in HH:MM format(ex: **06:00,18:00**) and `KOMETA_NO_COUNTDOWN` set to **true** to run without displaying a countdown to the next scheduled run